English Learner Program

 District English Learner Advisory Committee (DELAC)

 The District English Learner Advisory Committee (DELAC) advises the governing board on the EL Master Plan for English Learner education, district-wide needs assessment, and setting district goals for English Learner education.
-The DELAC assists the district with areas such as the language census report, written parent notification of initial and annual assessments, district’s reclassification process, and review of waiver requests.
+The DELAC assists the district with areas such as the language census report, written parent notification of initial and annual assessments, district’s reclassification process, and program options.
 The majority of the DELAC are parents of EL students.
-The DELAC members are trained by the Director of State and Federal Programs and other English Learner staff.
+The DELAC members are trained by the Assistant Superintendent of Educational Services and other English learner staff.

 English Language Development Performance Expectations

-CELDT is the state assessment that is used to identify possible ELs, monitor the progress of English proficiency, and serve as a tool for reclassification.
-The goal is to increase one CELDT proficiency level, each year.
-These data coupled with monitoring the progress of ELD is critical in the design of programs, purchases of materials, targeting instruction and professional development opportunities.
-The ELD progress of pupils is monitored using both CELDT and other classroom assessments as determined by the school site.
-KUSD has also developed benchmark assessments in ELA and mathematics which allows teachers to monitor the mastery of specific grade level content standards.
+The Initial ELPAC is the state assessment that is used to identify possible ELs.
+The Summative ELPAC is used to monitor the progress of English proficiency and serve as a tool for reclassification.
+The goal is to ensure students demonstrate progress on the Summative ELPAC each year.
+The summative data coupled with routine progress monitoring of ELD is critical in the design of programs, purchasing of materials, targeting instruction, and professional development opportunities.
+English Language Proficiency is monitored using both the Summative ELPAC and other classroom assessments as determined by the school site.
+KUSD also utilizes benchmark assessments in ELA and mathematics which allow teachers to monitor student growth in these areas.
 Both forms of assessments are used to monitor the progress of ELs.
-Pupil data is housed within Illuminate which allows teachers to generate individual and class data.
-Individual data is analyzed to determine and plan for the individual needs of pupils.
-CELDT data is also used to identify pupils for program placement, reclassification, and pupil interventions.
+State and local benchmark data are housed within the Illuminate data system to provide administrators and teachers access to reports at the district, site, classroom, and individual student level.
+Formative assessment is emphasized to determine and plan for the individual needs of students on a daily basis.